maRT1gaS/cloudflare-docs/content/zaraz/get-started/add-tool.md

 ---
-order: 2
 pcx-content-type: how-to
+title: Add a third-party tool
+weight: 3
 ---

 # Add a third-party tool

 You can add new third-party tools and load them into your website through the Cloudflare dashboard.
-If your tool needs more than a simple `Pageview` event to trigger it, [create the trigger](/get-started/create-trigger) you need first.
+If your tool needs more than a simple `Pageview` event to trigger it, [create the trigger](/zaraz/get-started/create-trigger/) you need first.

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account and website.